ArrHarper/good-smells-game/Manual.md

 4. Tile Operations:
    - `get_tile_neighbors(tile_coords)`: Returns array of neighboring tile coordinates
    - `get_isometric_distance(tile_a, tile_b)`: Calculates Manhattan distance between tiles

+**Object Depth Sorting**

+The game uses Godot's built-in Y-sorting to handle the overlapping of objects in isometric space:

+- The main Node2D containers have `y_sort_enabled = true`
+- Objects higher on the screen (lower Y value) appear behind objects lower on the screen
+- Fixed z-index values are used for layering categories of objects (map, objects, player, UI)

 #### 2. Scaling System